-I, Stephen Morley, am a member of Serjeants' Inn Chambers.
+I, Oliver Williamson, am a member of Serjeants' Inn Chambers.
 I am registered with the Information Commissioner's Office (ICO) as a Data Controller for the personal data that I hold and process as a barrister.
-My registered address is Serjeants' Inn Chambers, 85, Fleet Street, London EC4Y 1AE and my ICO registration number is Z5429263.
-If you need to contact me about your data or this privacy notice, you can reach me at clerks@serjeantsinn.com.
+My registered address is Serjeants' Inn Chambers, 85 Fleet Street, London EC4Y 1AE and my ICO registration number is Z2013581.
+If you need to make contact about your data, please contact clerks@serjeantsinn.com.